ca-la/bin/README.md

 For advanced usage, see [knexjs.org](http://knexjs.org/#Migrations).

-A good sanity-check for testing migrations locally is the `npm run migration:validate` script, which gives a summary of the effects of the migration and any unexpected side-effects after rolling it back.
+A good sanity-check for testing migrations locally is the `bin/validate-migration` script, which gives a summary of the effects of the migration and any unexpected side-effects after rolling it back.
 Note that this should be run before migrating locally.
 You can roll back the migration to get an accurate result.